 Yes!
 I can see why some people find this difficult to accept.
 I suppose there is a certain reluctance unless you grew up eating internal organs.

 In fact, as far as I know, our modern Western culture is the first human culture to shun organ meats.
-Eating just muscle meat is such a wasteful way to consume animals.
+Eating just muscle meat is a wasteful way to consume animals.

 If you're in the U.S., this can be quite a challenge.
-You'll probably need to ask your butcher to special order it for you.
+You won't find it at your supermarket, but you have a few options:

-This is a muscular organ that works hard, so it's very tough when uncooked.
-Much like beef heart, you have two options when cooking it.
+The tongue is a muscular organ that works hard, so it's very tough when uncooked.
+Much like beef heart, you have two options when cooking it: slice it thinly and cook it quickly, as done in Korean barbecue, or cook it low and slow, in a saucepan or in your slow cooker.

-Serving suggestions
+Serving Suggestions

 You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
-Reheat them gently, covered, in the microwave on 50% power.
+Reheat them gently, covered, in the microwave at 50% power, or enjoy them cold, thinly sliced (like roast beef), with quick pickles (or pickled red onions), Dijon mustard, and fresh-cut veggies.

-👩🏻🍳 I aim to publish a new recipe once or twice a month.
+I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Recipe Card

-Melt-in-Your-Mouth Beef Tongue
+Melt-In-Your-Mouth Beef Tongue

 Ingredients

-- 1 beef tongue 2 or 3 lb.
+- 1 beef tongue - 2 or 3 pounds

 - 2 bay leaves